Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter3.md

 "By your terms, she kind of feels like Kotani-sensei."

 "...
-Kiriko nee-san, eh?
+Kiriko-neesan, eh?
 Is that so?"

 "Well, when we were saved by the police, the first thing she did was to hug you tight, right?"